muarshad01/LLM/Notes/lecture13_notes.md

 ***

-*
-*     um so
-35:46
-this is how attention really came to be the core building block of LLMs I just want to explain 35:53 to you this once more so that I drive this concept home about what why attention mechanism helps so let's say 36:00 again the same sentence this is the sentence the cat that was sitting on the mat which was next to the dog jumped and 36:06 this is the French translation uh for this particular sequence so what the 36:12 attention mechanism does is that at each decoding step so at each decoding step 36:18 the model can look back at the entire input sequence and decide which parts are most 36:25 relevant to generate the current word so for example uh let's say we are 36:33 predicting this word sa which is the French translation for jumped so when the decoder is predicting this French 36:40 translation s the attention mechanism allows the decoder to focus on the part 36:45 of the input that corresponds to jump so we can selectively look at which 36:51 part of the input to give maximum attention to uh and this Dynamic focus on 36:57 different parts of the input sequence is what helps the attention mechanism to learn long range dependencies more 37:03 effectively so remember we looked at how RNN fail to understand or even learn 37:08 longrange dependencies uh one main or key thing of the attention mechanism is this word 37:15 which is called as Dynamic Focus so Dynamic Focus which means that 37:20 for every decoder for every decoding step we can selectively choose which inputs to focus on and how much 37:26 attention to give to it each input that's why it's called Dynamic Focus so this Dynamic focus on different parts of 37:32 the input sequence helps us to learn long range dependencies more effectively and that's why the attention 37:40 mechanism uh actually works so well there is another animation which I want to show you uh so here we saw the RNN 37:49 right let me show you again so this is the recurrent neural network here you will see that just the final hidden 37:55 state which is the hidden state number three is actually passed to the decoding stage nothing else is passed but now let 38:02 me show you the modification of this with with the attention mechanism so now 38:07 uh if we do this with attention added what happens is that you'll see that hidden state number one is generated 38:13 hidden state number two is generated hidden state number three is generated but all of these hidden states are 38:18 passed to the decoder which means that the decoder at every step has access to all of the Hidden States not just the 38:25 final hidden state number three but even hidden States number one and hidden States number two this is an extremely 38:30 important point to remember uh one more thing which I want to show you here is that uh yeah this 38:38 part so let's say uh uh yeah so let's say we are
-38:44
-translating from French to English over here I think let me play this 38:56 again yeah yeah so let's say we are translating from French to English here again let's see what is happening here 39:02 so if we are at the decoder stage we want to generate this word I right for Jo so this when we are at the decoder 39:09
-State the decoder has access to all of these hidden States 1 2 and three when it's generating the English translation 39:15 for J but what it does is that it gives more preference to the hidden state number one because it realize that that 39:22
-Jo is more important for translation to I similarly when we want to translate sui s u i s it actually translates to M 39:30 so when the decoder is translating this to English it has access to Hidden State 1 2 and three but it learns that the 39:36 hidden state two is most important for this translation similarly when it's translating Aon with the attention 39:43 mechanism it has translate it has access to one two and three hidden state but it learns that the hidden state number 39:48 three is the most important uh Etc so this is how it actually works so at 39:53 every decoding step we have access to all the different uh hidden States and one more key thing to mention
+35:00

+* At each decoding step so at each decoding step the model can look back at the entire input sequence and decide which parts are most relevant to generate the current word.

+* so for example uh let's say we are predicting this word saute which is the French translation for jumped so when the decoder is predicting this French translation s the attention mechanism allows the decoder to focus on the part of the input that corresponds to jump so we can selectively look at which part of the input to give maximum attention to uh

+* This __Dynamic focus__ on different parts of the input sequence allows modes to learn long range dependencies more effectively

+* Dynamic Focus so Dynamic Focus which means that for every decoder for every decoding step we can selectively choose which inputs to focus on and how much attention to give to it each input that's why it's called Dynamic Focus so this Dynamic focus on different parts of the input sequence helps us to learn long-range dependencies more effectively and that's why the attention mechanism uh actually works so well.

 ***